satishjasthi/MachineLearningProjects/Agriculture Project/Readme.md

         - <font color='red'><b>*Note - </b> </font> <b>Gini impurity is the default selection criterion for the decision tree</b>

-        - Decision tree model which is built on the information selection criterion predicting same as the model with ginni index as selection criterion.
-There is no big diffrence in the performance of the model hence for further tunning Decision tree with ginni impurity.
+        - Decision tree model which is built on the Entropy selection criterion predicting same as the model with ginni index as selection criterion.
+There is no big diffrence in the performance of the model hence for further tunning Decision tree with ginni impurity will be used.
     ![](2021-03-15-19-03-42.png)

     - <b>Depth of tree and Minimum sample leaf</b>